steve4744/CropChecker/README.md

 ## Download
-For Minecraft 1.21.3 - 1.21.4, CropChecker can be [downloaded from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/ "CropChecker by steve4744")
+For Minecraft 1.20.6 - 1.21.4, CropChecker can be [downloaded from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/ "CropChecker by steve4744")

-For Minecraft 1.20.6 - 1.21.1, download version 3.6 [from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress-honey-levels.64044/download?version=545590 "CropChecker v3.6")

 For Minecraft 1.20.4, download version 3.5 [from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress-honey-levels.64044/download?version=501538 "CropChecker v3.5")